openstack/cinder-specs/specs/2024.1/quota-system.rst

 Context manager to free group quotas upon context exiting.
 The DB row soft deletion of groups will be enclosed by this call.

-This is only relevant for the ``Counters`` driver that needs to decrease its counters.
+This is only relevant for the ``StoredQuotaDriver`` that needs to decrease its counters.

 backup_check_cm